 Many people think that a hairless cat is completely hairless.
 However, not all hairless felines are totally hairless.
 Some of them have fine hairs that cover their body.
 The texture of their skin is almost like suede or chamois leather.
 How do they get this appearance?

 1. The History and Origins of The Cat

-Her hairlessness occurred naturally because of genetic mutation.
+Her hairlessness occurred naturally because of a genetic mutation.
 Later on, several cat lovers developed the Sphynx as a cat breed through selective breeding.
-Other hairless kittens were born in Minnesota in 1970s.
-They were born from a barn cat and suffered from natural genetic mutation as the one from Toronto.
+Other hairless kittens were born in Minnesota in the 1970s.
+They were born from a barn cat and suffered from natural genetic mutations like the one from Toronto.

 Hairless kittens were also born outside America, particularly in Russia, due to natural genetic mutation.
 The development of new cat breeds happened in the 1980s and another one in 1990.
 The Russian hairless cats are called Peterbald and Donskoy.

 Due to its lack of fur, many people think that this cat is friendly for those who are allergic to common cats.
 However, it is important to know that the hairless cat produces an allergen, which is the protein Fel d1, but in a lower amount compared to common cats.
 This allergen can be found in her saliva and dander.

 Therefore, you may still get an allergic reaction from her.
 On the other hand, the cat does not shed like common cats.
 As a consequence, there is less shedding cat hair that sticks to your furniture.
 Therefore, you may be able to tolerate its allergen when you live with a hairless feline.

 These several things make the hairless or bald cat unique:

 a.
 She has Different Color and Cat Patterns